tirucloud/Python-Zero-To-Hero-Series/Day-0/Basics.md

-# Day 0: Getting Ready to Learn Python
+# 📌 Day 0: Getting Ready to Learn Python

-# 📌 Structure of Day 0:
-🧠 What is Python?
+## 🧠 What is Python?
 - General purpose, High-level, interpreted programming language.
 It was created by Guido van Rossum, and released in 1991.
 ## 🎯 Objective
 Introduce what Python is, outline the series, and ensure you have the tools to start coding.